 More information, including how to apply, can be found on your local borough or district council website.

-You may wish to make private arrangements with a private supplier or provider, use a website such as traders4u to find a recommended local decorator, handyman, plumber, electrician or builder.
+You may wish to make private arrangements with a private supplier or provider, use a website such as Trading Standards local schemes to find a recommended local decorator, handyman, plumber, electrician or builder.

 Making adaptations to the home